Home Office Lighting Guide

 - If you don’t have a lot of desk space you can use a wall spotlight.
 This is mounted on your wall and has an adjustable head or arm which can be angled so the beam falls were you need it to.

-- Use energy-efficient bulbs to make your home office cost efficient.
+- Use energy-efficient LED bulbs to make your home office cost efficient.
+LED lamps can even be used in more traditional antique fittings.